Category: Citizenship

 • Family ties and stability

-• Having a Singaporean spouse or children strengthens your integration profile and demonstrates a long-term commitment to Singapore.
+• Having a Singaporean spouse or children may support an applicant’s integration profile, particularly where family life and long-term residence are established in Singapore.

 • Economic contributions